daniel-le97/next-pocket/README.md

 # Next-Pocket
 This project is a Discord clone that uses next.js and pocketbase.
-Pocketbase is in the pocketbase directory and can be extended to act as a go framework6
+Pocketbase is in the pocketbase directory and can be extended to act as a go framework

 ## Getting Started